Special Use Permits

 - Proposed Research and Monitoring Activities may include scientific expeditions by students, universities, private institutions, or other non-Refuge System organizations. http://www.fws.gov/forms/3-1383-R.pdf .
 Download the additional Application Instructions specific to this form for the Pacific Reefs Refuge and Monument Complex

-- General and Other Activities may include but are not limited to education and outreach activities or amateur radio operations. http://www.fws.gov/forms/3-1383-G.pdf.
+- General and Other Activities may include but are not limited to education and outreach activities. http://www.fws.gov/forms/3-1383-G.pdf.